 If the tumor cannot be removed surgically, additional treatment is usually required.
 In children younger than 5 to 10 years, depending on the tumor type, chemotherapy may be used first because radiation therapy can interfere with growth and brain development.
 If needed, radiation therapy may be used when children are older.
 Chemotherapy may also have serious side effects.

-Because cancer is relatively rare in children, entry into a clinical trial (see The Science of Medicine) should be considered for all children with a brain tumor.
+Because cancer is relatively rare in children, entry into a clinical trial The Science of Medicine Doctors have been treating people for many thousands of years.
+The earliest written description of medical treatment is from ancient Egypt and is over 3,500 years old.
+Even before that, healers... read more , if available, should be considered for all children with a brain tumor.
 In such trials, some children receive the standard treatment, and others receive the treatment being tested (called experimental treatment).
 The experimental treatment may involve new drugs, drugs used in new ways, or new surgical or radiation techniques.
 However, experimental treatments are not always effective, and side effects or complications may not be known.

 The following are some English-language resources that may be useful.
 Please note that THE MANUAL is not responsible for the content of these resources.

 American Cancer Society: If Your Child Is Diagnosed With Cancer: A resource for parents and loved ones of a child who has cancer that provides information about how to cope with some of the problems and questions that come up just after a child is diagnosed